Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Results

-Figure~\ref{fig:oscillator_network_vis} shows the learned 2D oscillator networks visualized on the robot images for both current and future states (20 steps ahead).
-Oscillator masses are represented by marker size, pairwise stiffness by line width, and current actuation forces by arrow length and direction.
+Figure~\ref{fig:oscillator_network_vis} shows the learned VONs visualized on the corresponding robot images.
+Oscillator masses are represented by marker size, coupling stiffness by line width, and actuation, stiffness, and inertial forces by arrows.
 Markers are colored in different shades of blue to enable identification of the same oscillators in the corresponding latent space visualization shown on the right.
-The relative positions of the oscillator COMs in image space match their relative positioning when latents are interpreted as 2D coordinates in latent space, as enforced by the attention coupling loss $\mathcal{L}_\text{attn-coupling}$.
-It is noted that ground stiffness and damping are not visualized to avoid visual clutter.
+The relative positions of the oscillator COMs in image space match their relative positioning when latents are viewed as 2D coordinates in latent space, as enforced by the attention coupling loss $\mathcal{L}_\text{attn-coupling}$.
+Stiffness forces act as restoring forces toward the rest configuration, while actuation often acts in the opposite direction.
+Inertial forces indicate the resulting acceleration while damping forces are not shown to prevent visual clutter.
+SCR acceleration is additionally visualized on the image and reasonably matches the inertial force directions.

-For the 1-segment robot, the on-image visualization clearly demonstrates the high interpretability of the coupled oscillator network: internal forces push the robot to the left in the current state, and the future state indeed shows the robot moving leftward.
-For the 2-segment robot, the visualization reveals more complex dynamics.
-In the current state, one internal force pushes strongly to the right at the upper segment while the lower oscillators experience rightward forces.
-Correspondingly, the future state shows the upper segment bending left while the lower segment's curvature inverts to the right, accurately predicting the physical deformation.
+For the 1-segment robot, the actuation forces push the SCR to the lower right with stiffness forces pointing toward rest position.
+As the latter are stronger, the SCR's tip is accelerated to the left, as visible by the green edge.
+This well matches the inertial oscillator forces.
+For the 2-segment robot, the stiffness forces point at return-to-rest for the different oscillators, and inertial forces predict a more complex movement with the upper part moving right and the tip moving upward.
+This also reasonably well matches the real image acceleration denoted by the green edge.

-Notably, the learned structure for the 2-segment robot forms a chain of five oscillators, which is physically meaningful: In Cosserat rod theory, soft continuum robots are represented by an infinite chain of coupled oscillators, and the ABCD-based oscillator network correctly identifies a finite chain as an accurate reduced-order approximation.
-The spatial distribution of oscillators is also insightful: two oscillators at each end are spread out along the robot, while three middle oscillators cluster near the connecting segment and exhibit high mutual stiffness.
+Notably, for the 2-segment robot the learned structure forms a chain of five oscillators, which is a reasonable low-order representation.
+In Cosserat rod theory, soft continuum robots can be viewed as an infinite chain of coupled oscillators, and the ABCD-based oscillator network identifies a finite chain as a reduced-order approximation.
+The spatial distribution of oscillators is also insightful, as two oscillators at each end are spread out along the robot, while three middle oscillators cluster near the connecting segment and exhibit high mutual stiffness.
 This structure aligns with the physical construction, as the two-segment robot is connected by a stiff intermediate element.
+Like the real system, the chain elongates under actuation and contracts toward the rest state (see supplemental animation).